Basharath/Formify/README.md

   </a>
 </p>

-Formify is an open source application that lets you create, manage and embed forms on any site without writing any code.
+Formify is an open source application that lets you create, manage and embed contact forms on any site without writing code.

 This project is done as a part of [PlanetScale](https://planetscale.com/) and [HashNode](https://hashnode.com/) hackathon.